LavanyaGS2/expense-tracker-api/README.md

 ## Overview

-The Smart Expense Tracker API is a RESTful web service developed using **Java** and **Spring Boot**.
-It helps users manage their personal expenses by allowing them to add, view, filter, calculate, and delete expense records.
-The application uses **in-memory storage (ArrayList)**, so no database setup is required.
+The Smart Expense Tracker API is a RESTful web service built using **Java** and **Spring Boot** to manage personal expenses.
+The application stores data in memory using an `ArrayList`, so no database setup is required.

----

 ## Features

 - Add a new expense
 - View all expenses
 - Filter expenses by category
-- Calculate the total of all expenses
+- Calculate total expenses
-- Calculate the total expenses for a specific category
+- Calculate total expenses by category
 - Delete an expense
 - Input validation using Spring Validation
-- Unit testing using JUnit 5
+- Unit tests using JUnit 5
+- In-memory data storage (no database required)

 ---